 Pool shocking is a regular pool maintenance activity.
 It helps to kill bacteria, removes algae, and other bather’s wastage from the pool water.
-To keep pool water healthy and sparkling clear, you should choose the proper type of pool shock.
+To keep pool water healthy and sparkling clear, you should choose the proper type of shock.
 You also need to know the appropriate way of using pool shock.
 In this article, I will discuss everything with the positive and negative of pool shock.

 What is Pool Shock?

 Pool shock is a powdered or liquid form of chlorine to treat pool water and keep pool water neat and clean.
 Shocking pool water has been so popular that people use it as a verb such as “I am going to pool shock.”

 What Does Pool Shock Do?

 Pool shock is a regular pool maintenance product by which you can remove and protect algae.
 It helps to kill bacteria and other contaminants from pool water.

 We generally use shock to remove chloramines and combined chlorine molecules.
 After heavy use of pool water, lots of waste and bacteria remain in pool water.
 You can eliminate waste and bacteria using pool shock.
 The Reasons for using this shock are given below.